colinalexander/fintech-agi-20250412-invoice-processor/README.md

 ### 🔹 Front-End (Next.js)
 - PDF Upload component with drag-and-drop functionality
 - Form viewer for extracted data using Formik
+- Visual highlighting system for fields with low confidence scores
+- Image rotation controls for better document viewing
+- Warning banners for low confidence fields and total discrepancies
 - Responsive design with Tailwind CSS

 ### 🔹 Back-End (FastAPI)
 - `/api/upload` endpoint for PDF invoice processing
 - Integration with OpenAI's API using the ChatCompletion endpoint
 - PDF text extraction using PyMuPDF
+- Confidence scoring for all extracted fields
+- Automatic validation of invoice totals against line items
 - Structured JSON output following a predefined schema
 - Correction logging endpoint for feedback loop

 ### 🔹 Prompt Design
 The prompt is carefully designed to instruct the language model to extract core invoice fields, vendor and customer metadata, line items, and any additional free-form notes.
-It also guides the model to normalize dates and currency formats, infer categories, and validate numerical consistency.
+It also guides the model to:
+- Provide confidence scores (0.0-1.0) for each extracted field
+- Only assign confidence scores to fields with actual values (not null)
+- Normalize dates and currency formats
+- Infer categories and product codes
+- Validate numerical consistency

 ## 📁 Project Structure
 ```